How We Use AI and JTBD to Accelerate Portfolio Company Growth

 - JTBD Reduces Strategic Drift

-- Ready to Assess Growth Potential with Confidence?
+- Ready to Accelerate Growth with Confidence?

-Why Traditional Due Diligence Often Falls Short
+Why Traditional Growth Assessment Often Falls Short

-AI Advantage: Neural Analysis
+AI Advantage: Neural Analysis for Portfolio Companies

 We Start with the Customer Job, Not the Product

-AI enables us to analyze thousands of qualitative data points—such as interviews, reviews, and usage patterns—to identify core jobs faster and with less bias.
+Our AI enables us to analyze thousands of qualitative data points—such as interviews, reviews, and usage patterns—to identify core jobs faster and with less bias.
 This accelerates our understanding of what customers are truly hiring the product to do.

 - Identify whether the company is solving an urgent problem